AishwaryaCodes/Movie-Recommender-App/README.md

 **How It Works**

-   1) Select a Movie: Choose a movie from the dropdown menu in the app.
+   1) Select a Movie: Choose a movie from the dropdown menu in the app.<br>
-   2) Get Recommendations: Click on the "Get Recommendations" button.
+   2) Get Recommendations: Click on the "Get Recommendations" button.<br>
-   3) View Results: The app displays a list of similar movies along with their posters for a visually engaging experience.
+   3) View Results: The app displays a list of similar movies along with their posters for a visually engaging experience.<br>
 <br>

 **Screenshot**